★ New Events:Crossover UCE Axis II (Spiraling Fates) Event ,2nd Anniversary Celebration Campaign

 Mobile Suit Gundam U.C.
 Engage is an idle game, and like many idle games, the combat is automatic.
 Your units will move and engage the enemy on their own with almost zero input from the player, except when activating EX Skills, which are special attacks unique to each mobile suit.

 Your mobile suits will prioritize targeting the enemy units in front of them.
 Once those are destroyed, they will then attack nearby enemy units.
 Certain EX Skills however could change target depending on their effects.
-For example, the Gundam GP 00 or "Engage Zero" has a Beam Rifle EX Skill that targets the enemy unit with the lowest remaining HP.
+For example, the Gaplant comes with an EX Skill that targets the enemy unit with the lowest remaining HP.

 On the other hand, if you place a mobile suit in a manner where no enemy unit is in front of it, it will lock in on the nearest MS they have a type advantage over, or if there are none, the nearest MS they go neutral against.
 This information comes in useful when you want to counter key targets hiding behind Armored units.

 There are also some units that change the way combat is approached.
 For example, the Char's Z'Gok makes its entire team attack only Gundam-Type units first, ignoring other units like models of the Qubeley and the Zaku.
-Another example would be the Rick Dom (Thunderbolt) and the Messer Type F01, who both provoke all their enemies and force them to attack only them for the first 8 seconds of combat.
+Another example would be the Gundam F91 (Full Power), which inflicts Provoke on itself, forcing all enemies to attack only itself for the first 8 seconds of combat.

 Like in other idle games, U.C.
 Engage's combat revolves around specific types of mobile suits with different colors having distinct advantages and disadvantages against other mobile suits with their own types and colors.